upstage-org/upstage_backend/README.md

-This guide will help you set up and run the Upstage application using either Docker prebult images, or using Docker form the source code.
+This guide will help you set up and run the Upstage application using Docker form the source code.

 It is recommended that you run three Debian docker machines with three separate subdomains.